rafrasenberg/rafrasenberg-website/content/posts/aws/aws-lambda-twitter.md

 ## Testing our new function :white_check_mark:

-Alrighty, time to test our new function!
-If everything went correct you will be greeted with a controlpanel of the function you have just made similar to the one below here.
+Alrighty, time to test our new function.
+If everything went correct you will be greeted with a controlpanel of the function you have just made similar to the one below.

 ![controlpanel AWS Lambda function](/images/blog/1/image2.png)